value-enabled-web/vew-api/README.md

-# 👨‍🔬 vat-api
+# 👨‍🔬 vew-api

-An experimental API for [Value-Added Text](https://github.com/seetee-io/value-enabled-text).
+An experimental API for [Value-Enabled Text](https://github.com/seetee-io/value-enabled-web).

 ## How to Run